How others follow the money

 The contributions can also be found in the “Emerging perspectives” section in “Frictions“, as well as in “Aotearoa New Zealand” and in “Tanzania“.
 Submissions are ordered chronologically.

+Irrigation of a centre pivot.
+Owing to a lack of water in the dams in July 2017, water to irrigate this field came from underground water – of which the use is restricted.
+Source: Tijo Salverda 2017.
 Revisiting an agri-investment in Zambia, anthropologist Tijo Salverda reflects on a widely neglected dimension in studies of the finance-driven land rush: the dimension of time.
 What happens to investment cases over long periods of time?
 How do investment

 trajectories compare with the promises made to local communities, original investors, and the larger public in early project stages?
 How do asset managers and operators themselves reflect upon this?
 Read more…

+The chain in the photo is used for the deforestation of Cerrado vegetation.
+Farm operators put a tractor on each end and run the chain above the vegetation.
+Source: Frederico 2017.
 Brazil has been a popular destination for institutional investments in agribusiness (and the underlying land), even though national regulation prohibits foreigners to own large tracts of land.
 Samuel Frederico is a geographer at São Paulo State University, Brazil.
 He will open our Guest Writer Series, by

 discussing the challenge of ‘following the money’ in such an environment.
 In particular, he discusses the legal complexity of networks of delegation, intermediary constellations, and the concrete channels through which foreign investors acquire Brazilian agribusiness companies.
 Read more…